-Miami has a long history of street racing, having hosted IMSA sportscars, Trans Am, Indycar and on a variety of courses in the bayfront area.
-While the original promoters moved on to their newly created oval speedway and road course at Homestead, two further CART races were held in the early 2000s and now a new course is set to continue the tradition under Formula E.
+Miami has a long history of street racing, having hosted IMSA sportscars, Trans Am, Indycar and on a variety of courses in the bayfront area before the construction of the speedway and road course at Homestead.

 Ralph Sanchez is the father of racing at Miami; in 1983 he set out to put the city on the motorsport map, gambling that the area's large hispanic community, with its traditional following of road racing, would translate into a big crowd.
 He convinced IMSA to bring its fast sports prototypes, which was something of a coup as it had never previously held a street race.
 Miami would go on to form a template which was followed by the series at many different cities across the next decade.

 The first course was centred on Biscayne Boulevard, with portions of Bayfront Park, the harbour side and a specially-created section – on what would later become Bicentennial Park – being used.
 The course was tight and there were concerns that the big sportscars might struggle to get round or could cause the road surface to break up, however these were swiftly allayed after first practice.
 Promotion was good and a sizeable crowd turned up – only for the one thing not in Sanchez's control to put a dampener on proceedings; the weather.

 Conditions were appalling as severe rainstorm swept through; Gianpiero Moretti memorably commented that he had enjoyed better visibility scuba-diving back home in Italy...
 With sections of the course in flood, the race was red flagged after just 27 laps and Al Holbert declared the winner, leaving the remaining spectators to trudge home wet and disappointed.